-Radio and infrared throttles must be plugged in to LocoNet to release an address from your throttle.
-You can disable this safety feature buy setting your DT300's OP#3 to one of the values that allows tetherless release (See Section 25 for instructions.)
+Radio & Infrared Throttles must be plugged in to LocoNet to release an addresses from your throttle.
+You can disable this safety feature by setting your DT400's Op#3 to one of the values that allows tetherless release (See Section 25.2.2 for instructions).